-Yet, for many of us, there's also a gnawing anxiety that infects us in this post-9/11 world which can often become open fear.
-As an Anglican priest wrote recently in Christian Century Magazine: "Personal fears can become cosmic dread.
-We see a tower fall and the tower becomes more than a tower.
+Yet, secondly, for many of us, there's also a gnawing anxiety that infects us in this terrorridden world, which can often become open fear.
+As an Anglican priest wrote in ChristianCentury Magazine: "Personal fears can become cosmic dread.
+[Thinking back to 9/11] We see a tower fall and the tower becomes more than a tower.
 We dread the falling of a world both familiar and dear.
 Our deepest psyche is shaken, so that the world itself seems to be shaken."
-He also notes that the vision in today's gospel lesson is far from comforting: "On the earth [there will be] distress among nations...People will faint from fear and foreboding of what is coming upon the world." "xiv

-We're driven back to our fears about the war in Iraq and about the tinderbox that the Mideast has become in general, about hatred that exists for our country and about increasing terrorism and genocide in a number of areas in the world.
+He also notes that the understanding of what it's like to live in the end times in today's gospel lesson is far from comforting: "On the earth [there will be] distress among nations...People will faint from fear and foreboding of what is coming upon the world."
+We're driven back to our fears about endless wars - in particular in the tinderbox of the biblical lands of the Mideast - as well as about the hatred that exists for our country in so much of the world.

 Yet, on this count, both the suffering Jeremiah of the Hebrew Bible and the suffering Jesus of the Gospels are helpful.
 Jeremiah sees past his current imprisonment and the exile of his people to a time of joy and praise, of reconciliation and understanding, found in the future.
 The God he knows is both loving and just, and as Martin Luther King later said, "the arc of the moral universe is long, but it bends toward justice."
 King as a modern Jeremiah spoke of love as the only answer to humankind's problems - not some "emotional bosh" but "a strong, demanding love" which includes a commitment to nonviolence and to that of God which resides in every person.
-XVI God is love, as John wrote.
-XVIII A person "who has love has the key that unlocks the door to the meaning of ultimate reality," King explained.
-XVIII
+The God is love, as we're told in the Bible.
+A person "who has love has the key that unlocks the door to the meaning of ultimate reality," King explained.

 That includes the New Testament understanding that "perfect love casts out fear."
 The real problem with fear is that it is part of a vicious circle of "fear, then hate, then war, and finally deeper hatred," accompanied by even more fear of the other.
-And the cycle begins again.
+And the cycle goes around and around.
 "Hatred paralyzes life; love releases it.
 Hatred confuses life; love harmonizes it.
 Hatred darkens life; love illuminates it."
 "Love your neighbor as yourself," taught Jesus, but also "Love your enemies and pray for those who persecute you."
-So Jeremiah and Jesus and Martin Luther King all call us to live lovingly in anticipation of the light, rather than in paralyzing fear of the darkness that may currently surround us.
+So Jeremiah and Jesus and Martin Luther King all call upon us to live lovingly in anticipation of the light, rather than in paralyzing fear of the darkness that may currently surround us.